 What does this taste like?

-The sauce is rich spicy with the mild flavors of onion and tomatoes and garam masala.
+The sauce is rich, with the mild flavors of onion, tomatoes, and garam masala.
 Furthermore, it's a bundle of the taste of vegetables with the creamy paneer.

 What do you serve?

-This is best to be served with rice or Indian flatbreads like roti, naan bread, kulcha.
+This is best served with rice or Indian flatbreads like roti, naan bread, and kulcha.

 Naan bread, vegetable jalfrezi, and a simple garden salad would make an excellent menu.
-Each one of these dishes compliments well in this list.
-Trust me; this is an excellent heartwarming Indian dinner wholesome for the family and friends.
+Each one of these dishes complements well in this list.
+Trust me; this is a beautiful, heartwarming Indian dinner wholesome for the family and friends.